ThymeChrystal/ctf-writeups/GeneralNotes/printf.md

   // We can skip the first argument
-  // Arguments will continue to be grabbed from
+  // What happens with the subsequent specifiers
+  // is compiler/platform dependent.
-  // after the specified argunent printf("%2$d %d %c\n", i, j, k, c);
+  printf("%2$d %d %c\n", i, j, k, c);

   return 0;